★ Spain's Productivity Handbrake

 The cliff shows up in hard data.
 Arruñada (2021) plots a spike at 49 employees and a dip just above.
 Only 0.6% of Spanish firms employ fifty or more workers, versus 2.5% in Germany and 6% in the United States (OECD, 2024).
 Put differently, the share of Spanish firms that break through the 50 employee cliff is one-quarter the German rate and one-tenth the U.S. rate.
 The gap is staggering.

-This is tragic for two reasons.
+This is tragic for at least two reasons.

 - Resource misallocation: Capital and labour stick to tiny, low‑productivity firms instead of migrating toward better‑run, scale‑hungry ones.